Conrad-prog-cpu/MotorPH_Group15/README.md

+MotorPH Payroll System
-This is a Java-based payroll system for **MotorPH**, designed to manage employee records and weekly salary computation.
-It includes government deduction calculations such as SSS, PhilHealth, Pag-IBIG, and withholding tax.
-The application is built using Java Swing for the GUI and text files for data storage.
+This Java-based payroll system is developed for MotorPH to streamline employee management and automate weekly salary computation.
+It features integrated calculations for government-mandated deductions, including SSS, PhilHealth, Pag-IBIG, and withholding tax.
+The system is developed using Java Swing for the graphical user interface (GUI) and utilizes text files for data storage and retrieval.

+Note: This version supports three (3) employees only, identified by the following employee numbers: 10001, 10002, and 10003.

+System Access
 Username: admin
 Password: 1234

+Development Team
-Design and Frontend of the program:
+Design and Frontend Development:

---Rhynne Gracelle Pontanilla
+-Rhynne Gracelle Pontanilla

---Carl Justine Pontanilla
+-Carl Justine Pontanilla

-Backend of the program:
+Backend Development:

---Ghaby Gonzales- coding attendance and employee info

---Conrado Santos- coding all payroll, weekly and deduction of salary
+-Ghaby Gonzales – Responsible for implementing the attendance system and employee information management -Conrado Santos – Developed modules for payroll computation, weekly salary processing, and deduction calculations